Eric106/http2https/README.md

 ---

 ## Uninstall service, auto-start and conda environment
-You just need to Cd into your installation folder
+You just need to cd into your installation folder
 ```console
 admin@serverB:~$ cd http2https/
 ```